gregdetre/healthyselfjournal/README.md

 uvx healthyselfjournal -- journal cli
 ```

 That's it.
 Recording starts immediately.
-Press any key to stop and get your next question.
+Press ENTER to stop and get your next question.

 Tip for first‑time users: if `uvx` isn’t found, install `uv` (which provides `uvx`) and try again: